All posts by crashpilot

 DRACER’s goal is to introduce beginners to drone flying and teach them to have fun in a responsible way!

 While not a beginner anymore myself, I thought I might still have a lot of fun flying in a large gym hall.
 They claim to provide the full FPV gear, professional trainers and a race course.
 I was sold.
-So Crashpilot went to a FPV beginners course to go have some fun and see how rusty he’s become.
+So Crashpilot went to a FPV beginners course to go have some fun.
 Check out the video: